 and his freedom.

 In the aftermath of the storm, a slave owner capitalized on the vulnerable position of Suriya’s family.
 As so many traffickers do, he swooped in, offering Suriya’s mother a loan to pay for her husband’s funeral and repair her home.
-She was given no choice but to accept the loan, and Suriya was forced to work on the farm with no end in sight.
+She was given no choice but to accept the loan, and her little boy was taken — forced to work day and night herding goats for hundreds of miles, enduring frequent beatings with no end in sight.

 Rescue children like Suriya from modern-day slavery